Legislation and Custom

 Abrogative power

-Legislation has abrogative power.
-It is not only a source of new law but can also alter or abolish it if needed.
-Precedent has no such power.
+Legislation possesses abrogative authority.
+It serves not only as a source of new legislation but may also modify or repeal existing laws if necessary.
+Precedent lacks such authority.

 Efficiency

-Legislation allows an advantageous division of labor which results in increasing efficiency.
+Legislation facilitates a beneficial division of work that enhances efficiency.
 The duty of the legislation is to make law while the duty of the judicature (system of court, judges) is to interpret and apply the law according to the nature of the cases.

 Declaration

-Legislation is formally declared.
-Justice requires that laws should be known before they are applied and enforced.
+Legislation is officially enacted.
+Justice necessitates that laws be known prior to their application and enforcement.
 It is not possible in the case of precedent.

 Provision for future cases